theDarkmage-X/Assignment-repository/glasp.md

 ## **Features**

 Glasp is a very versatile tool, with a lot of uses and applications.
-These are the features that stand out the most
+These are the features that stand out the most;